pixl8/sticker/docs/source/index.rst

 Including assets in your request and rendering includes
 =======================================================

 Once your Sticker instance is configured and loaded, all you have left to do is include assets and render them in your page.
-There are three methods available:
+There are four methods available:

 * :code:`sticker.include( required string assetId, boolean throwOnError=true, string group="default" )`
 * :code:`sticker.includeData( required struct data, string group="default" )`
+* :code:`sticker.includeUrl( required struct url, string group="default" )`
 * :code:`sticker.renderIncludes( string type, string group="default" )`

 See an explanation of each below: